 The School of Policy Studies at Queen's is committed to positively shaping public policy through education of the leaders of the future.
 Interdisciplinary and experiential learning opportunities provide our students with the perspective, connections and inspiration to discover solutions to complex social issues.
 We immerse our students in current public policy discourse through a network of faculty, alumni, researchers and community partners, providing active opportunities to impact public good.

 Graduate & Professional School Fairs provide an opportunity to explore different educational opportunities beyond the undergraduate level.
-If you're interested in a Masters degree in Public Administration, come visit us at these upcoming fairs:

 Through the Eyes of the North: Our Collective Responsibility

 On April 12, Her Excellency, the Right Honourable Mary Simon, Governor General of Canada, served as the guest speaker for the Tom Courchene Distinguished Speaker Series.
 Her Excellency, who has international recognition for her work on Arctic and Indigenous issues, spoke about our collective responsibility as a country to the North, climate change, and reconciliation.

 Drs.
 Gerald Evans, Kieran Moore, Samantha Buttemer & David Walker